 Keith Powell from Bordsley Green was born into a show business family.
 By the time he was fourteen, Keith was singing on-stage with a dance band while also considering becoming a professional actor.
 Keith Powell not only had a good voice but also the movie star looks which provided the added benefit of a large female following.
 This resulted in The Vikings' bookings increasing considerably over the next year with the band now traveling further afield and even as far as Great Yarmouth.

-Upon their return to Birmingham, Carl Wayne and The Vikings quickly established themselves as one of the city's top live acts along with Mike Sheridan and The Nightriders and The Spencer Davis Group.
-Island Records founder Chris Blackwell actually went to Birmingham to see Carl Wayne and The Vikings but ended up signing the Spencer Davis Group instead.
+Upon their return to Birmingham, Carl Wayne and The Vikings played Joe and Mary Regan's circuit of ballrooms and quickly established themselves as one of the city's top live acts along with Mike Sheridan and The Nightriders and The Spencer Davis Group.
+Island Records founder Chris Blackwell actually went to Birmingham to see Carl Wayne and The Vikings but ended up signing the Spencer Davis Group instead!

 Terry Wallace remembered; "It never worked out with Tony Lewis.
 We were playing at the Old Hill Plaza along with our old singer Keith Powell and his Valets.
 In the band was this blonde-haired lad moving like a demon, singing like a bird, and twanging his bass like we'd never heard before.
 Carl said straight away He's for us!"